GeneralSmoked/Cebuano-Sentiment-Analysis/README.md

 This project is my personal entry into learning more about Natural Language Processing (NLP), specifically focused on Cebuano text sentiment analysis.
 It uses a pretrained BERT base model for both training and tokenization.

 📊 Dataset
-The dataset used in this project is a manually annotated dataset, created and labeled by hand.
-It also includes a small portion of synthetically generated data to balance and augment the corpus.
+The dataset used in this project is a manually annotated corpus, created and labeled entirely by hand.
+It also includes a small portion of synthetically generated data to help balance and augment the dataset.
+The sentiment labels are binary — either positive or negative — with no neutral category included.

 ⚙️ Setup
 To use this project: